Housing SA and community housing providers only take certain types of income into account when working out:

 - affordable rent limits for people receiving help paying bond and rent

-- eligibility for public housing
+- eligibility for public and community housing

 Contact Housing SA about income types that aren’t included in this list.